buildbarn/bb-remote-asset/README.md

 [buildstream](https://gitlab.com/BuildStream/buildstream) to provide a mapping between URIs and qualifiers to digests which can be used by the [remote execution](https://github.com/bazelbuild/remote-apis/blob/master/build/bazel/remote/execution/v2/remote_execution.proto) (REv2) protocol.

-The asset hub daemon can be configured with [bb-storage](https://github.com/buildbarn/bb-storage) blobstore backends to enable a scalable remote asset service which can be integrated with any REv2 compatible GRPC cache.
+The remote asset daemon can be configured with [bb-storage](https://github.com/buildbarn/bb-storage) blobstore backends to enable a scalable remote asset service which can be integrated with any REv2 compatible GRPC cache.

-## Setting up the Asset Hub daemon
+## Setting up the Remote Asset daemon

 ```
-$ cat config/bb_asset_hub.jsonnet
+$ cat config/bb_remote_asset.jsonnet
 {
   fetcher: {
     caching: {